 For the last fifteen years Merel has been working as a fashion and advertising photographer with a studio based in Brussels.

-She has made campaigns for many ad agencies such as Publicis, TBWA, Leo Burnett Brussels, Nextage, Tramway21 and Famous Grey and has also worked directly for several clients.
-In recent years she has also made a lot portraits and editorial work for Belgian as well as international magazines such as Vice Magazine, The Word Magazine, Le Vif Weekend, The Standard Magazine and Behind the Blinds.
+She has made campaigns for many ad agencies such as Publicis, TBWA, Leo Burnett Brussels, Nextage, Tramway21 and Famous Grey and has also worked directly for several clients from the fashion sector.
+In recent years she has also made portraits and editorial work for Belgian as well as international magazines such as Vice Magazine, The Word Magazine, Le Vif Weekend, The Standard Magazine and Behind the Blinds.
 She is also pursuing a more personal work around the theme of Youth that she has exhibited in Belgium as well as abroad.

 She lives in Brussels together with her two young children.